CodeAPretzel/Hack-A-Bit-0x01-Writeup/README.md

 <br>

 ## - Seashell 🐚 -
+**Challenge**: SSH runs the internet.
+Connect to utkwrgubhj.qualifier.hackabit.com on port 22 with user hackerman and the provided private key.

+**Key**:

 <br>
 <br>

 ## - Loading 🌀 -
+**Challenge**: Cloud infrastructure is migrating to containerized technology in many places, lets get started with containers.
+Run this docker container with the environment variable FLAG_ENABLER set to give_me_the_flag.

 <br>
 <br>

 ## - Location 🌎 -
+**Challenge**: Cloud infrastructure is migrating to containerized technology in many places, lets get started with containers.
+Run this docker container with the environment variable FLAG_ENABLER set to give_me_the_flag.

 <br>
 <br>

 ## - Connector 🔌 -
+**Challenge**: Cloud infrastructure is migrating to containerized technology in many places, lets get started with containers.
+Run this docker container with the environment variable FLAG_ENABLER set to give_me_the_flag.

 <br>
 <br>

 ## - Boat ⛵ -
+**Challenge**: Cloud infrastructure is migrating to containerized technology in many places, lets get started with containers.
+Run this docker container with the environment variable FLAG_ENABLER set to give_me_the_flag.

 <br>
 <br>

 ## - Inspector 🔍 -
+**Challenge**: Cloud infrastructure is migrating to containerized technology in many places, lets get started with containers.
+Run this docker container with the environment variable FLAG_ENABLER set to give_me_the_flag.

 <br>
 <br>

 ## - Hammer 🔨 -
+**Challenge**: Cloud infrastructure is migrating to containerized technology in many places, lets get started with containers.
+Run this docker container with the environment variable FLAG_ENABLER set to give_me_the_flag.

 <br>
 <br>